 - Take a few weeks off work, or work less.

-Ask your doctor before taking any drugs or other remedies for an upset stomach.
+Ask your provider before taking any drugs or other remedies for an upset stomach.

-- Try a bland snack, such as toast or crackers and apple juice, before your treatment.
+- Try a bland snack, such as toast or crackers and apple juice.

 If your stomach is upset right after radiation treatment:

-- Wait 1 to 2 hours after your treatment before eating again.
+- Wait 1 to 2 hours after your treatment before eating.

 - Your doctor may prescribe medicines to help.

 - Stay on the special diet that your doctor or dietitian recommends for you.

 - Eat small meals and eat more often during the day.

 - Eat and drink slowly.